-Everybody made what they liked, using acrylic markers in many different styles – colourful little beauties, text, funny pictures… They’re tiny and many of them.
+Everybody draw what they fancy, using acrylic markers in many different styles – colourful little beauties, text, funny pictures… They’re tiny and there’s many of them.

 Enjoy the treasure hunt: take your camera and share the fun.
 If you use #NieuweBinnenwegKleurt, we can see your finds on Instagram.
-Some mini-artworks on chewing gum are vanished as people walk over them, but all stay until end of December when they will be removed.
+Some mini-artworks on chewing gum have vanished as people walk over them.

+Enjoy while they last.

 Most chewing gum is made from polymers which are synthetic plastics that do not biodegrade.
 Hopefully this fun project makes you, next time you toss your gum, aim for a trash can instead of the sidewalks ;).